 Buying existing properties

-Offre d’achat, Promesse de vente and Compromis de vente
+Buying a villa with Offre d’achat, Promesse de vente or Compromis de vente

-Once you are you happy with the final price, the selling real estate agent will propose an ‘offre d’achat’ for the existing property.
-The main aspects of the property are in this paper described, such as address, lay-out, size and separately made agreements.
+Once you are happy with the final price, the selling real estate agent will propose a ‘Compromis de vente’ for the existing property.
+The main aspects of the property are in this paper described, such as an address, layout, size, and separately made agreements.
 This information is signed by both parties and then the notary will use this info to make a provisional purchase agreement.
-This agreement should be signed within 30 days of the ‘offre d’achat’.

 Offre d’achat is a unilateral promise from the buyer to the seller.
 The potential buyer indicates that he wants to purchase the specified property within a specified period.
 However, it does not guarantee that the house must also be sold to the buyer.
-The offre d’achat largely describes what you wish to buy.
-If the term expires and buyer and seller do not agree, then the offer will expire.
+The ‘offre d’achat’ largely describes what you wish to buy.
+If the term expires and the buyer and seller do not agree, then the offer will expire.